 Come wintertime, the region gets a thick covering of snow.
 Over the past couple of days Joey, the driver of our minibus, has shown me a handful of YouTube videos of people riding snowmobiles in Gros Morne and has suggested I return to experience it myself.
 I like the idea but I’m not sure I trust myself to control a powerful snowmobile as it jumps and roars at full throttle through deep snow.

 Eating cod in Newfoundland

 So, what will be on tonight’s menu?
-Over the past couple of evenings I’ve eaten pan-fried cod with vegetables then a simple but tasty meals of battered fish and chips.
+Over the past couple of evenings, I’ve eaten pan-fried cod with vegetables and a simple but tasty meal of battered fish and chips.
 Newfoundland and Labrador has, of course, long been associated with the fishing industry.

 The Black Spruce restaurant